-The purchase of a home is one of the biggest financial commitments you will make, so understanding what a mortgage is, how the mortgage process works, and mortgage payment options will help you choose what’s right for you.
+The purchase of a home is one of the biggest financial commitments you will make, so understanding what a mortgage is, how to get pre-approved, how the mortgage process works, and mortgage payment options will help you choose what’s right for you.

 Here are a few key facts to help you get started.